Digital Marketing Services London

 - •List growth rate: net new subscribers minus unsubscribes, indicating whether email is a growing asset or a shrinking one

-- •Engagement rate trend: whether the list as a whole is becoming more or less engaged over time - a declining trend indicates a strategy problem
+- •Engagement rate trend: whether the list as a whole is becoming more or less engaged over time, a declining trend signals a strategy problem

 - •Unsubscribe and spam complaint rates by segment and send type: the early warning signals before deliverability damage occurs